 - 2014 Green Buildings One Pager [PDF]: This document highlights data related to green buildings in the District.

-- Guide to Green Buildings [PDF]: The District’s “Guide to Green Buildings” contains principles, practices, and resources that help make sustainable, green development part of our everyday practice.
+- Guide to Green Buildings [PDF]: The District’s “Guide to Green Buildings” contains principles, practices, and resources that help make green development part of our everyday practice.

 - U.S. Green Building Council: Oversees the Leadership in Energy and Environmental Design (LEED) green building rating system.